eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/know_your_run_environment.md

 External trace happens when the agent controlling the trace collection is outside the software stack being traced.
 For example, having a debugger setup and control trace capture of a target is external trace.

-For more information about Self-hosted and external trace, read the appropriate section of the Arm Architecture Reference Manual for the processor profile on your target.
-For example, if your target has an A-profile processor, read the [Arm Architecture Reference Manual for A-profile architecture](https://developer.arm.com/documentation/ddi0487/latest/).
+For more information about Self-hosted and external trace, read the appropriate section of the Arm Architecture Reference Manual for the core profile on your target.
+For example, if your target has an A-profile core, read the [Arm Architecture Reference Manual for A-profile architecture](https://developer.arm.com/documentation/ddi0487/latest/).

 Step: